 Tip #5 – Make sure they have enough to keep them entertained

 Road trips, even in the UK, can be quite tiresome events, as your kids get bored.
 So whether you’re flying or driving to Spain, make sure your children have plenty on hand to keep them

 entertained.
 Let your children choose the things they want to keep with them.

 Another good way to make sure your children won’t get bored is to make up some art packs for them.
 You can find crayons, markers, paper, craft materials and coloring books from places like Wilkos or the Pound Shop.
 These packs will give your children something to do when the journey starts to drag a bit.

 You may even be able to find podcasts about the place you’re moving to.
 This should hopefully get the children interested in spending some time being quiet and listening to people talk about Spain.

 The most important thing however, is to make sure that your children’s tablets, phones or games consoles are fully charged, as these are always a sure fire way of keeping the kids quiet!

 Tip #6 – Make sure there are snacks aplenty

-If you’re driving to Spain, having treats, or even a full blown picnic ready to hand in the car is very important.
+If you’re driving to Spain, having treats, or even a full blown picnic ready to hand in the car is essential.
 Even adults get a bit ratty when they’re hungry!
 Well-timed snack breaks can break up your journey – they’ll give everyone the energy they need to keep calm and carry on.